You can enjoy The Line in person, via this website and through our free digital guide with the Bloomberg Connects app (click to download).

 If starting at the North of the route, travel to Stratford (accessible by underground, overground, DLR or bus).
 If starting at the South, travel to North Greenwich (accessible by underground, bus or boat – Uber Boat by Thames Clipper).
 The London Cable Car is the cable car that connects North Greenwich and the Royal Docks, which is also accessible by DLR and bus.

 Please use our interactive MAP when planning your route – as well as during your visit! – or print our downloadable MAP and bring this with you.
-We also have written directions.
+We also have written directions (Please note: our written directions for the updated route in Stratford will be published shortly).
 Look out for signage and blue/red vinyl markers to help you on the route itself.

 The Greenwich Meridian is the line that separates east from west in the same way that the Equator separates north from south.
 It is an imaginary line that marks zero degrees longitude.
 The Greenwich Meridian is important as it marks the starting point of every time zone in the world.